Dissecting RPT controls in a corporate restructuring

 Exemption from Approval

-Since both B and C are wholly owned subsidiaries of A, there is no effective change in ownership of the EV business.
+Since both B and C are wholly owned subsidiaries of A, there is no effective change in ownership or effective transfer of resources.
 Accordingly, this transaction falls under the exemption provided in Regulation 23(5) of the SEBI Listing Regulations, which exempts RPTs between wholly owned subsidiaries of a listed entity from the approval requirements.

 Conclusion

-While the transfer qualifies as an RPT under the SEBI Listing Regulations, it is exempt from the approval process due to the continued ownership within the same shareholders.
+While the transfer qualifies as an RPT under the SEBI Listing Regulations, it is exempt from the approval process due to the continued ownership within the same shareholders thereby resulting in no change of resources.
 This allows the company to realign its structure without involving regulatory hindrances.
 Also refer to our write up on RPTs: Wholly-owned but not wholly-exempt to understand the application of RPT Controls for transactions with Wholly Owned Subsidiary.

 C is facing a severe liquidity crunch and thereby, C is unable to service/ settle the o/s debt obligations.
 As a result, a scheme of arrangement has been proposed in which an undertaking of C will be transferred to B. Further, the consideration for the present arrangement as is required to be disbursed by B shall be used for servicing the remaining creditors of C (i.e., the creditors belonging to the remaining undertaking of C)